rinogrego/Quiz-App/README.md

 ## Distinctiveness and Complexity
 #### There is not a chat feature in this project.
 Therefore I am certain it can't be categorized as social network project.
 #### This project is also not a commercial site, because the main functions of this project requires a completely different set of logics in the views and models compared to the commercial project.
-##### Note: Though admittedly, there are some simple logics/functions here that derived from those projects such as handling image and the following system.
+####### Though admittedly, there are some simple logics/functions here that derived from those projects such as handling image and the following system.
 But I take it as a learning resources/references rather than straight up copy.

 #### This project utilizes django (plain and obvious) and javascript to manipulate some things such as when a user wanted to create a new quiz, they will be asked to input how many questions they want.
 There is also timer feature implemented by javascript.